|

 in NSW or Wivenhoe's sister, Lake Somerset immediately upstream.

-many of Lake Wivenhoe's big bass are left unmolested most of the
+that many of Lake Wivenhoe's big bass are left unmolested

 For those that put in the effort to become intimate with this